KedarKandel/Blog/README.md

 Log In:
 Enter your credentials to log in securely.

 Write a Blog:

-Click on "Write a Blog" to create and publish your blogs.
+Click on "Create" to create and publish your blogs.
 Like and Comment:

 Interact with other blogs by liking and commenting.
-API Endpoints
+Some API Endpoints examples:
 GET /api/blogs: Get all blogs
-POST /api/blogs: Create a new blog
+POST /api/my-blogs/: Create a new blog
 GET /api/blogs/:blogId: Get a specific blog
-PUT /api/blogs/:blogId: Update a blog
+PUT /api/my-blogs/:blogId: Update a blog
-DELETE /api/blogs/:blogId: Delete a blog
+DELETE /api/my-blogs/:blogId: Delete a blog
+PUT api/blogs/:blogId/comment: Comment on a blog
+PUT api/blogs/:blogId/comments/:commentId/like
+DELETE api/my-blogs/:blogId/comment/:commentId: Delete a comment and likewise
 ...
 Dependencies
 Express, Mongoose, React, Redux Toolkit, Tailwind CSS